karma4u101/SEO-Friendly-Menu-Params/README.md

 After many years of Java EE development I started look at Scala/Lift in May 2011 so there may be some none "best practice" stuff in there and if you find something you think could be done in a more Scala/Lift fashion please let me know.

-Improvements and suggestions are welcome!
+Improvements, contributions and suggestions are welcome!

 best regards Peter Petersson